If you are a member of the game, please subscribe to this thread so you get updates from it.

 To speed things along, I will sometimes roll for the player, but I really prefer not to do that.
 Please include all your necessary rolls with your post when you can.
 I'll roll if you forget.

 I have special holiday rewards and games that I run in the OOC.
 These events can benefit your character if you choose to participate.
 For Halloween, we played a little Trick or Treat game.
-As Christmas (Hannukha, Yule, etc) rolls around, you may find something nice in your Oversize Sock of Mundane Holding.
+As Christmas (Hannukha, Yule, etc) rolls around, you may find something nice in your Oversized Sock of Mundane Holding (essentially a magical stocking that appears near where you sleep.
+It goes away after you collect your gift).
 If there's a particular holiday you'd like your character to be able to observe, let me know about it.
 I'll research its traditions and see if I can implement some fun little mini game around it.

 Your back stories are important.
 I build side-quests and plot hooks around them.
 Also, there's a chance that it will win you special allies, patrons, magic weapons, cultural favor in specific regions of the map, etc. No back story, means I have nothing to work with.
 Up to you, but that seems like you're leaving money on the table to me,